Skip to main content

 Prefer to talk?
 Book a free 30-min call

 AthenaHQ is a Y Combinator-backed AEO and GEO platform (W25 batch) founded in 2025 by former Google and DeepMind engineers.
-It monitors brand visibility across 8+ large language models and connects that visibility data directly to business outcomes.
+This Athena HQ review found it monitors brand visibility across 8+ large language models and connects that data directly to business outcomes like conversions and revenue.

 AthenaHQ raised $2.2 million from Y Combinator and a group of industry veterans.
-The company has grown to 12 employees in San Francisco, a lean team for the ambition of the product.
-Enterprise clients including Coinbase, Delta, Toyota, Patagonia, SoFi, and PagerDuty are listed on the site — a roster that signals the platform can handle serious scale.
-The team launched in early 2025 with a positioning that goes beyond simple rank tracking: they want to help brands become "the answer AI gives."
+The company has grown to 12 employees in San Francisco.
+Enterprise clients including Coinbase, Delta, Toyota, Patagonia, SoFi, and PagerDuty are listed on the site, a roster that signals the platform can handle serious scale.

 The platform's core dashboard, branded Olympus, presents cross-engine visibility data in a unified interface.
 The primary metrics are mention rate (how often your brand appears in AI answers) and citation rate (how often your URL is directly linked).
 These are tracked across ChatGPT, Perplexity, Google AI Overviews, Google AI Mode, Gemini, Claude, Copilot, and Grok.